TrishaWang/my-movies/README.md

 - Movie stars \*
 <!-- - Movie title -->

+API
+-> search
+-> trending
+-> favourites

+-> movie.js
+// favourites is added
+// if movie id is in json {
+check favourite status,
+and get favourite status
+}
+//else if movie id is not in json set favourite to false.

+JSON server

 # Getting Started with Create React App

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).